Tibialis anterior muscle

 - Anterior intermuscular septum.

-It courses inferiorly down the leg, giving off a at the distal third of the tibia.
+It courses inferiorly down the leg, giving off a cord-like tendon at the distal third of the tibia.
 The tendon travels across the ankle and dorsum of the foot to insert on the medial cuneiform bone and the adjoining of base of the first metatarsal.

 Tibialis anterior muscle lies medial to extensor digitorum longus and extensor hallucis longus, which makes it the most medial muscle in the anterior compartment of the leg.
 It also covers the anterior tibial vessels and deep fibular nerve in the proximal part of the leg.